 Most Cosmopolitan Cities

 The number 1 cosmopolitan city in the world is Dubai in the United Arab Emirates (UAE).
 As of 2014, an astounding 83% of the population was born outside of the country.
 This great diversity is because the country is experiencing rapid economic growth that attracts individuals looking for job opportunities.
-Dubai has been named one of the safest cities in the world; this city is home to the busiest airport, over 5,000 restaurants, and the largest shopping mall.
+Dubai has been named one of the safest cities in the world.
+The city is home to one of the busiest airports in the world, over 5,000 restaurants, and one of the world's largest shopping malls.
 These are all things that appeal to international citizens.

 The second most cosmopolitan city is Brussels in Belgium.
 The population here is 62% foreign born.
 This city is the headquarters of EU administration and NATO, the North Atlantic Treaty Organization.
 Brussels offers visitors and residents alike a rich history with a plethora of museums, theaters, and historic buildings.
 The city has also appealed to several multinational corporations which bring international employees with them.